Brian Clough: The Damned United

 The story of Clough's turbulent 44-day spell in charge of Leeds United was the subject of a novel by David Peace titled The Damned Utd, published in 2006, which focuses on the rivalry between Clough and Don Revie.
 Despite critical acclaim, the novel was also the subject of controversy for its perceived negative portrayal of Clough as an obsessive, and for some historical inaccuracies.
 The publishers of the novel were successfully sued by Irish midfielder and former Leeds player Johnny Giles.
 He wrote: "Many of the things Peace talks about in the book never happened and, for that reason, I felt it necessary to go to the courts to establish that this was fiction based on fact and nothing more".

 The Clough family expressed disappointment at the publication of the book.
 It includes a scene with Clough in the Elland Road car park burning Revie's old desk, for which there is no factual source.

 The book was later adapted into a film called The Damned United, starring Michael Sheen and released in 2009.
+It too was successfully sued for defamation, this time by Dave Mackay, who in 2010 received an apology and an undisclosed sum from the producers.
 The Clough family declined to co-operate with the film, despite efforts by the film-makers to lighten the dark tone of the novel.

 Bloody Southerners

-In 2018, a book chronicling Clough & Taylor's hitherto unwritten time in management at Brighton & Hove Albion, 'Bloody Southerners: Clough & Taylor's Brighton & Hove Albion Odyssey', was written by Spencer Vignes and published by Biteback Publishing.
-Clough & Taylor had joined Brighton in November 1973, and Vignes speaks to the Brighton players who played under them.
+In 2018, a book chronicling Clough and Taylor's hitherto unwritten time in management at Brighton & Hove Albion, 'Bloody Southerners: Clough and Taylor's Brighton & Hove Albion Odyssey', was written by Spencer Vignes and published by Biteback Publishing.
+Clough and Taylor had joined Brighton in November 1973, and Vignes speaks to the Brighton players who played under them.
 Clough himself only stayed for a few months, before heading to Leeds United at the end of the season.
 Taylor, meanwhile, chose to honour his contract with club chairman Mike Bamber, and stayed on as sole manager until the end of the 1975/76 season.